 Tara Performing Arts High School is committed to an inclusive and welcoming environment for everyone; we extend the same rights and privileges to all prospective and current students.
 Tara does not discriminate on the basis of race, color, national origin, gender, gender expression, gender identity, sexual orientation, pregnancy, age, religion, disability, medical condition, marital status, citizenship status, military service status or other basis prohibited by law.

-Greg, who first encountered Waldorf education as a parent, brings to Tara his rich background as a musician and professional actor.
+Greg brings to Tara his rich background as a musician and professional actor.
+He first encountered Waldorf education as a parent, and he is excited by the combination of drama, music and a meaningful approach to learning that is offered at Tara.
 Greg was the General Manager of KGNU Community Radio in Boulder, was the Promotions Director and a producer for a successful record company and served a five-year term on the Boulder Arts Commission.
-He has a B.A. in Holistic Education from Johnston College, University of Redlands, CA. Greg taught literature and set and lighting design/construction at Tara for twenty years; in addition to his many duties as co-director of the school, he is also an instructor on the New York and Europe cultural history trips.
+He has a B.A. in Holistic Education from Johnston College, University of Redlands, CA. Greg taught literature and set and lighting design/construction at Tara for twenty years; he is currently an advisor for the New York and Europe cultural history trips, which he led for many years.
 A devoted grandfather to his ten grandchildren, Greg’s other favorite hobbies are organic gardening, carpentry and beekeeping.

-A Waldorf graduate herself, Anne has taught at Tara for eleven years.
+A Waldorf graduate herself, Anne taught at Tara for thirteen years and continues to provide mentorship to faculty.
 Anne sang in the Eugene Opera Chorus for five seasons, and she has a B.A. in Music from California Lutheran University, Thousand Oaks, California.
 She also earned an A.S. in Graphic Design from Lane Community College, Eugene, Oregon, and a B.A. in Art from the University of Oregon, Eugene.
 Anne received her Waldorf Teaching Certificate from the Waldorf Teacher Education Program in Eugene, Oregon.
-Though she recently moved back to Oregon, she will return to teach History through Art II this year.
 As Tara’s graphic designer, she is responsible for the school’s visual presence in print, advertising and on the web.

 Scott received his B.F.A. in Performance from the University of Colorado at Boulder.
 He always loved the martial arts, and when he found he could merge combat and acting, it was a dream come true.
 Scott is currently a standing member of the Society of American Fight Directors, certified in many different styles of theatrical combat.
 Scott has had the pleasure of working as both an actor and a combat instructor with Opera Colorado and the Colorado Shakespeare Festival, and his work can also be seen in local award-winning film.
 Although Scott recently moved to L.A. to pursue his career, he returns periodically to teach and to choreograph at Tara.

 Keir earned a B.A. in History with a minor in English from Goucher College in Baltimore, Maryland.
-This is his fourteenth year teaching high school mathematics; he has previously also taught English, history and special education.
-Keir enjoys spending time with his wife and children, hiking and playing ultimate Frisbee.
-At Tara this year he is teaching Algebra I and Precalculus in addition to his duties as business manager and member of the leadership council.
+This is his seventeenth year teaching high school mathematics; he has previously also taught English, history and special education.
+Keir enjoys spending time with his family, hiking and exploring.
+At Tara this year he is teaching Algebra I, Geometry and Precalculus in addition to his duties as the Honor Code Advisor and member of the leadership council.

 Catherine is a Tara graduate, director, production manager and outdoor educator.
 She holds a degree in theater with a concentration in directing and stage management from Otterbein University, and she worked in stage management and production management at the Public Theater in New York City from 2008 - 2013.
 She served as associate director and co-author of the 2011 world premiere of Unnatural Acts, which received Drama Desk nominations for Outstanding New Play and Outstanding Director.
 Catherine is guest director in the drama department of Brevard College in North Carolina and spends her summers leading wilderness and service expeditions for high school students with Deer Hill Expeditions.
-At Tara, Catherine is directing the ninth grade commedia and twelfth grade play, chaperoning all of the trips and teaching Native American Traditions, History through Drama and Embryology in addition to being a member of the leadership council.
+At Tara, Catherine directs two productions per year, leads many of the Tara travel experiences, and teaches Native American Traditions, History through Drama and Embryology in addition to being a member of the leadership council.
 She also brings her considerable expertise to managing and upgrading the Nomad Playhouse, realizing our vision for it as a vibrant center for the arts.

 Born in Germany to American parents, Ashley lived in Heidelberg for her first few years.
 She expanded her connection to the German language in high school and college studies, which included some amazing exchange programs in Bonn, Cologne and Munich.
 Ashley taught German at a foreign-language magnet school in Houston, Texas until her children were born; now that her kids are in their final years of high school, she is pursuing a master’s degree in applied linguistics with a focus on foreign language pedagogy.
 She loves martial arts, dance and movement of any sort.
 Ashley is teaching all the German classes at Tara this year.

 Courtney holds a B.A. in Spanish and Fine Arts.
 She has spent significant time abroad, studying at Universidad Veritas in San Jose, Costa Rica, and traveling through Guatemala, Venezuela, London, France and, most recently, the southernmost countries of Africa.
 In 2015, Courtney returned to Tara after a year of living in Zambia, where she taught IB and IGCSE Visual Art at the International School of Lusaka.
-This year, Courtney returns to teaching Spanish at Tara, the job she began here in 2007, in addition to her roles as enrollment coordinator and events coordinator.
+This year, Courtney teaches Spanish at Tara, the job she began here in 2007, in addition to her role as enrollment coordinator.
 In her spare time, Courtney loves to be outdoors, running, biking, and climbing.

 Terryann completed her Waldorf teacher training at Sunbridge College and received her eurythmy diploma from Sound Circle Eurythmy here in Boulder.
-At Tara, Terryann teaches Candlelight eurythmy and commedia movement; she also shares her talents costuming the ninth grade play and sometimes painting sets for our productions.
+At Tara, Terryann teaches Candlelight eurythmy; she also shares her talents costuming and painting sets for some productions.
 One of her children graduated from Tara in 2015.

 Jan earned a B.S. in Education from Boston University and later went on to receive her Waldorf certificate from Sunbridge College.
 She has taught grades one through eight in Waldorf schools both in Colorado and California.
 One of her daughters graduated from Tara.
-Jan enjoys hiking, knitting, cooking and, as much as possible, spending time with her grandchildren.
+Jan enjoys reading, hiking, knitting and spending time with her grandchildren.

 Paula hails from a small town in Georgia.
 She owned a few small businesses with her husband in the South and, after moving to Colorado nine years ago, decided to get a degree to back all of her bookkeeping experience; she is currently pursuing an M.B.A. in Accounting at CU Boulder.
 Over the last seven years she has been volunteering as the administrator, now the executive director, of the Longmont homeless shelter, Agape Family Services.
 She enjoys reading, camping, riding ATVs and cooking.